 The wall opposite the old gas station signs from above.
 A lot more gas station signs and other old roadside memorabilia.
 Lou, you found a good backroad.

-Nearing Spartanburg, west of where SC 9 holds onto old 176 (it picks up the trail in Jonesville, stays there through Pacolet, and then current US 176 comes back for the duplex.
-I-585 does NOT exist by the second sign, and in fact doesn't even really exist by the first sign on the I-585 page (linked below), but there is a Business I-585 that exists here, and it's really just signed like you see here.
+I-585 does NOT exist by any of these signs, and in fact doesn't even really exist by the first sign on the I-585 page (linked below), but there is a Business I-585 that exists here, and it's really just signed like you see here.
+The last photo is mine and replaced one of the assemblies in the first two Lou Corsaro photos.
 I-585 is really just around to give an Interstate designation to US 176, but there's a much more interesting story than that, and you'll have to visit that page to find out.
 Again, linked below, go go go.

-Old stuff; the second photo is at SC 14 - and as Lou pointed out to me, that's a North Carolina state-name shield.
+Closing out the page with two more Lou Corsaro photos, the second one is at SC 14, and as Lou pointed out to me, that's a North Carolina state-name shield.
 Landrum is close to the border, but SC 14 does intersect I-26 on the south side at Exit 1.